ben-n93/Caesar_Cipher/README.md

 Don't use this to secure... [anything](https://cryptogramcenter.com/caesar-cipher-not-secure/).

 ## Acknowledgement
-I've used the brilliant [Colorama](https://github.com/tartley/colorama) for coloured terminal text on MS Windows.
+I've used the brilliant [Colorama](https://github.com/tartley/colorama) for coloured terminal text.

-Read more about the Caesar cipher [here](http://practicalcryptography.com/ciphers/caesar-cipher/).